-What are soft tissue surgical procedures?
+What are soft tissue surgery procedures?

 Soft tissue surgery encompasses the majority of surgical procedures that are not in the sphere of Orthopedic Surgery.
 In other words, these procedures include everything not related to bones, joints, muscles, or the neurologic system.

 Some common soft tissue surgical procedures that we offer for companion animals include mass removal, cardiothoracic, hepatic, gastrointestinal, urogenital, skin, and oncological surgeries.